hack-technicolor/hack-technicolor/docs/Hacking/PostRoot.md

 # Make sure above changes get written to flash
 sync
 # Erase firmware in bank_1
-mtd erase bank_1; }
+mtd erase bank_1;
+# Emulate system crash to hard reboot
+echo c > /proc/sysrq-trigger }
 # end
 ```

-Power off the Gateway now.
-It is better not to use the reboot command here.
-Power it on again and wait for it to boot completely.
+If everything went good, the Gateway will intentionally crash.
+Wait for it to reboot completely.
 You should now be in the previously mentioned *optimal* bank plan.
 On each reboot, your device will try booting `active` bank first.
 Since we set `bank_1` as active and we also erased `bank_1` firmware, it will boot from `bank_2`.

 !!! hint "Upgrade now!"